5 Tips To Get Started With Financial Advisor Blogging

 The point here is not that you have to be the most amazing, perfectly polished writer, to be successful as a financial advisor blogger.
 Your goal as an advisor is to share your knowledge and demonstrate your expertise so that people are interested in doing business with you.
 The editor can make it polished and pretty at the end.

 And there are actually a lot of editors out there who do this.
 Many even work specifically with financial advisors.
-You can check out folks like Wendy Cook, Susan Weiner (who also published a book on financial blogging), Robert Hutchinson, Stephen Crowe, and Roger Wohlner – all of whom do editing or even full writing for financial advisors.
+You can check out folks like Wendy Cook, Susan Weiner (who also published a book on financial blogging), Robert Henderson, Stephen Crowe, and Roger Wohlner – all of whom do editing or even full writing for financial advisors.

 And that’s an important thing to note – you can actually find people who will help you with the writing as well.
 It’s up to you which route you choose.
 But recognize that while editing is generally very affordable, hiring someone who will actually write for you tends to be much more expensive.
 You’re going to have more of a financial commitment if you want to, say, just voice record your key points and have someone else write the article, versus you taking a first crack at writing them and having someone else edit them.
 But to each their own in terms of style for creating content.